tensorflow/hub/docs/common_issues.md

 TensorFlow's SavedModels (shared on TF Hub or otherwise) contain operations that work on fixed data types (often, float32 for the weights and intermediate activations of neural networks).
-These cannot be changed after the fact when lodaing the SavedModel (but model publishers can choose to publish different models with different data types).
+These cannot be changed after the fact when loading the SavedModel (but model publishers can choose to publish different models with different data types).